Mamba-Spirit/PDGUIW/README.md

 Others feature can be add in the futur.

 # Purpose
-The P.D.G.U.I.W is just a little project to amuse me and help me improve my skills on the wxWidgets library.
+The P.D.G.U.I.W is just a little project to amuse me and help me improve my skills on the wxWidgets library and in creating human-machine interfaces.

 # Project in progress ...
 Ne vous emballez, ce n'est pas encore terminé ;)